 North Dakota Utility Assistance.
 The rising energy costs and inflation have made it difficult for people in North Dakota to pay their energy bills.
 Some families have no option except to sacrifice basic comforts.
 Many low-income families need heating assistance this winter, and if you are one of them, you can consider taking benefits of government and non-profit energy assistance programs.

 You can still apply this year if you have never qualified for these programs.
-Now, the government has more funds to help low–income families with energy assistance, and you should inquire about all the possible options to get the much-needed help this winter.
+Now, the government has more funds to help low–income families with energy assistance, and you should inquire about all the options to get the much-needed help this winter.
 You can qualify for some programs if your income is below sixty percent of the state’s median income.
-Check the criteria to avoid the last-minute hassle.
-The best part is that renters can also get benefited from these programs.

 1. The Low-Income Home Energy Assistance Program (LIHEAP)